LLM in Policing, Crime and Security header

 Overview Icon

-The LLM in European Law is a one year full-time or two year part-time programme offered by DCU’s School of Law and Government.
+The LLM in Policing, Crime and Security is a one year full-time and two year part-time Masters programme offered by DCU’s School of Law and Government.

-We welcome applicants from Ireland, the EU and the wider world who are interested in engaging with questions about the European Union, its approach to climate change, trade, finance and banking and employment and competition law.
+We welcome applicants from Ireland, the EU and the wider world who are interested in both the theory and practice of policing; criminology, crime analysis and criminal procedure; and contemporary national, regional and global security issues.

 DCU People